Yankees vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.
+- The Yankees have played as the favorite in five of their past 10 games and have won one of those contests.

-- When it comes to the over/under, the Yankees and their opponents are 7-3-0 in their previous 10 games.
+- The Yankees and their opponents have combined to hit the over six times in their last 10 games with a total.

-- Oddsmakers have not posted a spread in any of the Yankees' past 10 contests.
+- Bookmakers have not set a spread for any of the Yankees' last 10 games.

 Yankees Betting Records & Stats

-- New York and its opponents have hit the over in 61 of its 130 games with a total this season.
+- New York has played in 131 games with a set over/under, and have combined with its opponents to go over the total 61 times (61-65-5).

-- The Yankees have posted a record of 6-6-0 against the spread this season.
+- The Yankees have collected a 6-6-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!